palladian1/xv6-annotated/spin_locks.md

 process just loops over and over again while another process does something slow while holding a lock!
 But it's also the approach that xv6 is gonna take, because at the end of the day, our kernel is still in baby stages and beggars can't be choosers.
-So xv6 uses "spin-locks" with loops that only stop when we acquire a lock.
+So xv6 uses *spin-locks* with loops that only stop when we acquire a lock.

 This means we should be careful when using locks to acquire them only at the